-The Student Success Center at Pennsylvania Highlands Community College offers a variety of services that can contribute to your success in college.
-Services provided include workshops, providing special accommodations for students with disabilities, career services and personal counseling.
+The Student Success Center at Pennsylvania Highlands Community College offers a variety of services focused on helping students have a positive and successful college experience.
+Students are encouraged to visit the Student Success Center.
+A few of the services provided include: accommodations for students with disabilities, tutoring, personal counseling, and testing services.